HerrSchtevie/themoddingbordello/content/changelogs/DOD_changelog.md

   Examples: `4.2.0 → 4.2.1`, `5.1.0 → 5.1.1`
   Bug fixes, tuning, or minor adjustments. **Safe to update mid-save.**

+# DOD 2.0.3 (Updated - 08.25.2026)

+This is not a comprehensive list of all changes, but an overview of the more notable or interesting updates.
+The actual MO2 modlist is always the authoritative reference for modlist content.

+---

+## Additions

+NONE

+---

+## Updates

+[Sex Animation Framework v1.66c](https://www.loverslab.com/files/file/20058-sexlab-se-sex-animation-framework-v166c-08252026/) - Requires new manual download from [DOD Manual Downloads](https://www.themoddingbordello.com/modlists/dod/manual-downloads)

+---

+## Removals

+NONE

+---

+## Tweaks

+- Added/edited the following custom patches:
+   - `SOS - Merged Patches FOMOD`
+- Removed the following custom patches:
+   - NONE
+- Regenerated the following outputs:
+   - NONE

+---

 # DOD 2.0.2 (Updated - 08.24.2026)

 This is not a comprehensive list of all changes, but an overview of the more notable or interesting updates.